Pizzibee/visits_tracker_vue/README.md

 # Features :
   - Displays a list of countries with an "add" button
   - "Add" button adds the country to the country you have visited
-  - Display markers of countries you have visited on a google map
+  - Displays markers of countries you have visited on a google map

 Before running the project make sure to add your Google API Key in the ./config/dev.env.js file as :
 ```